What has Henry Fearon ever done for us?

-Every time you draw a glass of water from a tap in Loughborough, spare a thought for Reverend – later Archdeacon – Henry Fearon, without whose cunning and determination that everyday action (which we so often take for granted) might not have come about.
+Every time you draw a glass of water from a tap in Loughborough, spare a thought for Reverend – later Archdeacon – Henry Fearon, without whose cunning and determination that everyday action (which we so readily take for granted) might not have come about.

 We begin the tale in 1848.

-And to some extent, they had a point.
+And to an extent, they had a point.
 Overwork, overcrowding, poor diet and poor physical health made the working population susceptible to the outbreaks of typhus, cholera, and smallpox which regularly spread across the country.

 By 1848 poor sanitation and its affects on the poor had been debated for well over a decade.
 Henry Fearon arrived just before a small outbreak of cholera in Loughborough and just as the debate about sanitation was to step up a gear in the town.